- Introductory Essay

-Preparation: Read/listen to/view scenes—In the Heights (Cast Recording: YouTube | Libretto: pdf / Course Reserves) and Dreamgirls (Clip: YouTube).
+Preparation: Read/listen to/view scenes—In the Heights (Cast Recording: YouTube | Libretto: pdf) and Dreamgirls (Clip: YouTube).
 Read Guidelines for Writing Papers about Musical Theatre (pdf).

 We are analyzing two scenes for today’s class, from two different shows.
 For the first, we have the libretto and cast recording.
 For the second, we have a video of a live performance.
 You don’t need to hand in responses to these questions, but they will be helpful to answer for yourself in advance of class.